Centigrade/ngtx/docs/DOCUMENTATION.md

     });

     it('should get practical types', () => {
-      // nativeElement is now of type HTMLElement per default: const { nativeElement } = get('button.active');
+      // nativeElement is now of type Element per default: const { nativeElement } = get('button.active');

       // nativeElement is of type HTMLInputElement here: